 Best for Chromecast users: Copy

-Copy is one of the less well-known veterans of cloud storage on Android.
+Copy is one of the lesser-known veterans of cloud storage on Android.
 It's extremely simple to use, and aside from its obvious benefit of backing all your stuff up to the cloud, it has a few welcome extra features.
 These include PhotoCopy, which lets you upload any photo you take into the cloud automatically, and folder-sharing.

 One of its more interesting recent features is Chromecast support.
 You can now stream music, photos and videos from your device straight onto your TV, simply by tapping the Chromecast icon in Copy.
 For most people this is a standard feature on Android, of course, but if you don't have it yet, this is a great alternative.Copy

-Best for Googlers: Google Drive
+Best for basically everyone: Google Drive

 It's an obvious solution for anybody with a Google account because it's so seamless and requires very little time or management.
 If you're an all-out Google fanatic then Drive is your natural habitat.